EECS150/asic_labs_fa21/lab5/spec.md

 ```

 This will open the Innovus shell.
 Next, type `read_db gcd_coprocessor_FINAL` to load the current design
 database from the latest PAR flow.
-This will help us to avoid rerunning the entire flow.
+This will help us to avoid re-running the entire flow.
 To see
 all the reporting commands, type `help report*` to innovus shell and read through the options
 available to you.